 Michael Knapp began his career as a freelance illustrator and commercial storyboard artist, but his love for film and animation eventually steered him to the doorstep of Blue Sky Studios.
 After designing sets and characters on Robots, environments on Ice Age: The Meltdown, and sets and characters on Horton Hears a Who, he was given his first opportunity to art direct on the Academy Award nominated Scrat short No Time For Nuts.
 He then went on to Art Direct the Blue Sky Studios animated feature films Ice Age: Dawn of the Dinosaurs, Epic, and most recently Ice Age: Collision Course.
+He is currently Production Designer on the September, 2019 film Spies in Disguise.

 His love of visual storytelling can also be found in the anthologies Out of Picture Volumes 1 and 2 of which he was book designer, co-producer and story contributor.
 His work can be found in The Art of Robots, The Art of Epic, The Art of Blue Sky Studios, The Art of Ice Age: Collision Course, Spectrum 12 and 13 as well as the Society of Illustrators Annuals 48 and 49.
 He received awards from the AIGA and Association of Alternative Newsweeklies for his illustration work and has received several Annie Award nominations for his work as a Designer and Art Director.